-Soon, we'll release a blog post that describes more about the technology behind Vault - libsodium and pgsodium.
-For now, we will go through a quick example of storing a secret, like a service access token, into the Vault.
+Transparent Column Encryption with Postgres is a blog post that describes the technology behind Vault - libsodium and pgsodium.
+Now, we will go through a quick example of storing a secret, like a service access token, into the Vault.

 Until now, the industry-standard for PostgreSQL encryption is a built-in extension called

 pgcrypto for developers to use in their applications.